JakobDev/minecraft-launcher-lib/doc/tutorial/getting_started.rst

         }
     ]

 The id is the Minecraft version that can be used as argument for install_minecraft_version and other versions.
 The type says what type the version is.
-Possible values are: release, snapshot, beta, alpha.
+Possible values are currently: :code:`release`, :code:`snapshot`, :code:`beta`, :code:`alpha`.
+Moded Versions can also use a custom value, so don't rely on this list.

-To get the latest version, use get_latest_version().
+To get the latest version, use :func:`~minecraft_launcher_lib.utils.get_latest_version`.

 .. code:: python